 Of the bars we visited, the one that had the best ambiance and made us feel like, yes we're in Bangkok, was Alfresco 64.
 They played great music and the whisky cocktails were delicious.
 The perfect mood.

-Sunday - Unwind and relax at the spa
+Day 3 - Unwind and relax at the Mandarin Oriental Spa

 Don't be ashamed if you wake up past breakfast time.
 If you got the wine pairing last night and headed to the Lebua bars you have earned, ROOM SERVICE!
 The Peninsula room service is just excellent, it's like eating at a restaurant in your own room, hot, fresh and plenty of options.
 If you feel like venturing outside your room, go for an afternoon tea in the lobby bar.